bigbinary/wheel/README.md

 ```
 ##  Running with Docker

-On the host where docker and docker-compose is installed run the follwing command
+### Pre-Requesites

+Make sure you have [docker](https://docs.docker.com/engine/installation/) and [docker-compose](https://docs.docker.com/compose/install/) installed.

+### Starting rails

 ```
 docker-compose up
 ```

-After the successful containers creation you should be able to access app on `http:<machine-ip>:3000`
+After the container is successfully created you should be able to access your app on `http://localhost:9000`

 ## Replace Wheel with your project name